ctrlplusb/easy-peasy/README.md

 ## Features

   - Quick to set up and use
-  - Mutate your state using simple mutations
+  - Modify your state using simple mutations
   - Supports async actions for data fetching
   - Redux Dev Tools Extension support - see state changes for each action, debugging, etc
   - Outputs a Redux store, allowing easy integration with frameworks like React (via `react-redux`)